mfrlin/yad2gt/README.md

 ## Downloading

-Look for a release on GitHub.
-Currently in "pre alpha" and only built and tested on Windows 10, x64 processor.
+Look in a [releases](https://github.com/mfrlin/yad2gt/releases) on GitHub. v0.1.0 only built and tested on Windows 10, x64 processor.

+#### Why is program so large?

+Unfortunately that's just the way it is with programs written in Python.
+There are plans to improve this in the future.

 ## Features